haseebniazii/medical-insurance-cost-prediction/README.md

 ## 📌 Project Status

 This project demonstrates a complete machine learning workflow for medical insurance cost prediction using Random Forest Regression.
+> 🚧 **Status:** Completed ML project with Random Forest Regression.
+Further improvements and deployment may be added in future.